JeremyBYU/uas-package/README.md

   * `Util.py` and `helper.py` - Just utility and helper files.
 * `notebooks` - Holds Jupyter notebook that analyzes the data that was saved from the simulation.
 Makes charts and so forht
 * `requirements.txt` - holds all the modules required for running the simulation code.

+## Notebooks

+Please look at `notebooks/Simulation Analysis Final.html` and `notebooks/Paper Figures.html` to see figure and statistic calculations.